 MacBook battery life is much higher than for other laptops, however, over time, it begins to decline slowly.
 To delay this as long as possible, use these few easy tips, found below.
 In this article, we will tell you how to maintain the battery of your Mac in good condition throughout its entire service life.
 Some of these tips will help you to take care of your battery for a short time, some focus on a single charge, with others, are more concerned with saving battery life over the long term.

 How to save battery on MacBook Pro (Air)

 1. Power Saver Options

-In fact, Power Save Settings on macOS are minimal, but they work in extending battery life.
+In fact, Power Save Settings on macOS is minimal, but they work to extend battery life.

 - Open System Preferences, and go to Energy Saver.